duderstadt-lab/mars-docs/examples/fret.md

 \end{equation}$$

 #### <a name="9"></a> Plotting & Data Exploration in Python
-To explore the data, open [this script]() and copy the code to the scatterplot widget in the Rover dashboard.
+To explore the data, open [script10](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_pipelines/FRET) and copy the code to the scatterplot widget in the Rover dashboard.
 Run in 'Python' and obtain a scatterplot similar to the one below.
 In this plot the grey points refer to molecules in the 'FRET' archive, blue points to molecules in the 'DO' archive and red points to molecules in the 'AO' archive.
-To find the ensemble averages E and S for the population, please open [this Jupyter notebook] to perform the Gaussian fit.
+To find the ensemble averages E and S for the population, please open [this Jupyter notebook]() to perform the Gaussian fit.
 _Note that the analysis of a single video from the dataset such as done in this example leads to a relatively low number of data points.
 This affects the accuracy of the calculated correction factors and E and S values.
 The accuracy can be improved by analyzing all videos supplied in the repository corresponding to this dataset.
-The outcome of such an analysis is presented in the next section._
+The outcome of such an analysis is presented in the next paragraph._

+-> Add option for jpype
+-> Add link to script 8 + current notebook

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/img13.png' width='450'></div>